-- Where a student has been prevented from submitting an assessment. - Where a student has been prevented from attending an examination or other controlled conditions assessment such as a presentation. - Where a student attended an examination or other assessment but was taken ill during the event.
-In such cases an application must still be made by the student but corroboration may be provided by the examination invigilator or academic staff responsible for the assessment. - Where the circumstances are believed by the student to have affected performance in an assessment.
+- a. where a student has been prevented from submitting an assessment. - b. where a student has been prevented from attending an examination or other controlled conditions assessment such as a presentation. - c. where a student attended an examination or other controlled conditions assessment but was taken ill during the event.
+In such cases an application must still be made by the student but corroboration may be provided by the examination invigilator or academic staff responsible for the assessment (any mark achieved for the affected assessment will be removed). - d. where a student has submitted an assessment or attended an examination or controlled conditions assessment but due to having a certified condition or circumstance (or is subsequently diagnosed), which would have meant they were unable to exercise the judgement necessary at the time to deem themselves well enough to take an assessment (e.g. mental health difficulties, bereavement or chronic medical condition) (any mark achieved for the affected assessment will be removed.